MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-sql-database.md

 In this article, learn how to configure an [**indexer**](search-indexer-overview.md) that imports content from Azure SQL Database or an Azure SQL managed instance and makes it searchable in Azure AI Search.

 This article supplements [**Create an indexer**](search-howto-create-indexers.md) with information that's specific to Azure SQL.
 It uses the Azure portal and REST APIs to demonstrate a three-part workflow common to all indexers: create a data source, create an index, create an indexer.
+Data extraction occurs when you submit the Create Indexer request.

 This article also provides: